Pasquda95/expApp-tests/README.md

 If you are not using docker, clone source repository from: https://github.com/Pasquda95/expApp-demo and follow instructions in README.md.

 ## Run tests on app
-test project is build with Maven.
+test project is built with Maven.
 All dependencies and plugins are already in pom.xml.
 To setup working test environment, run docker container with app as mentioned in previous section and perform `mvn clean install` to ensure that build plugin downloads needed dependencies and Chrome Driver binaries.